OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.caching.state-history` | uint                                                                   number of recent blocks to retain state history for (path state-scheme only) | `345600`
 `execution.caching.state-scheme` | string                                                                  scheme to use for state trie storage (hash, path) | `hash`
 `execution.caching.stylus-lru-cache-capacity` | uint32                                                     capacity, in megabytes, of the LRU cache that keeps initialized stylus programs | `256`
+`execution.caching.trie-cap-limit` | uint32                                                                amount of memory in megabytes to be used in the TrieDB Cap operation during maintenance | `100`
 `execution.caching.trie-clean-cache` | int                                                                 amount of memory in megabytes to cache unchanged state trie nodes with | `600`
 `execution.caching.trie-dirty-cache` | int                                                                 amount of memory in megabytes to cache state diffs against disk with (larger cache lowers database growth) | `1024`
 `execution.caching.trie-time-limit` | duration                                                             maximum block processing time before trie is written to hard-disk | `1h0m0s`